Wondering what is the best way to learn java programming? We have outlined the steps that can help you learn to code Java.

 - Find all prime numbers between 1 to 1000

-- Print number in word (e.g. 123 = One Hundred Twenty Three)
+- The print number in the word (e.g. 123 = One Hundred Twenty Three)

 Try file input/output exercises like

-- Read a file and display its content on console.
+- Read a file and display its content on the console.

 - List all files in a directory.